navisharma230708/Induction-programme-/README.md

 ##9:30 to 10:00

 *We take tea and snacks .
+They were good in taste.

 ## 10:00 to 04:30
 We reach the auditorium.
 There we get some lectures.
 In lectures there are many new things to grab from our elders and teachers .
 Here are some of those :-